• Skip to main content

 We’ve been back to the grind this week, and if you’re anything like me, you’re taking a three, maybe four, day breather before the onslaught of holiday food continues.
 Because what’s the point of detox January without an over-indulgent December?

-Luckily for you I came home to a fridge stuffed with CSA winter vegetables, so I made this winter minestrone to (virtually) share with all of you.
+Luckily for you I came home to a fridge stuffed with winter vegetables from my local CSA, so I made this winter minestrone to (virtually) share with all of you.
 And it’s freaking amazing.

 This gluten free minestrone soup is loaded with winter veggies like butternut squash, swiss chard, leeks and carrots.
 Despite being packed with a ton of healthy, nutrient dense vegetables, it feels super indulgent.
 I forgo any sort of pasta to keep it naturally gluten free, and I promise you won’t miss it.